 The 10 most famous people from Toronto

-Toronto has birthed hundreds of notable artists, authors, athletes, musicians, intellectuals and bonadife comedic superstars.
+Toronto is home to hundreds of notable artists, authors, athletes, musicians, intellectuals and bonadife comedic superstars.
 After some internal debate - would they be just as likely to know this person in Paris? - we rounded up the biggest, 6ix-born household names.

 Here's a short list of some of the most famous people from Toronto.

 Before he was winning Grammys and ruling the world of pop culture, Aubrey Graham lived on Weston Road and in Forest Hill.
 He also played a wheelchair-bound teen on Degrassi.
-Our beloved 6ix God is still very much connected to – and proud of – his hometown.
+Our beloved 6ix God is still very much connected to—and proud of—his hometown.

 The A-list comedian grew up inside and around the GTA, with stints in Scarborough and North York, and came up in the Toronto comedy scene in the late '70s.
 Carrey moved to LA by the time he was 21, but apparently, he still loves the Leafs.